tim-arney/comp2041_24t1/tuts/tut05/README.md

 `pushy-init` creates a `.pushy` directory, if it does not exist

-- _may_ make the index and a commit tracker file, but this is entirely up to you
+- _may_ initialise other things within `.pushy`, but this is entirely up to you
 - you can store anything you like inside `.pushy`

 `git init` creates a `.git` directory, if it does not exist